nodejs/node/doc/api/net.md

 Start a TCP server listening for connections on the given `port` and `host`.

-If `port` is omitted or is 0, the operating system will assign a random port, which can be retrieved by using `server.address().port` after the [`'listening'`][] event has been emitted.
+If `port` is omitted or is 0, the operating system will assign an arbitrary unused port, which can be retrieved by using `server.address().port` after the [`'listening'`][] event has been emitted.

 If `host` is omitted, the server will accept connections on the